Westlake-AI/MogaNet/README.md

 ### 2. Training and Validation

 See [TRAINING.md](TRAINING.md) for ImageNet-1K training and validation instructions, or refer to our [OpenMixup](https://github.com/Westlake-AI/openmixup/tree/main/configs/classification/imagenet/moganet/) implementations.
 We released pre-trained models on [OpenMixup](https://github.com/Westlake-AI/openmixup/tree/main/configs/classification/imagenet/moganet/) in [moganet-in1k-weights](https://github.com/Westlake-AI/openmixup/releases/tag/moganet-in1k-weights).
 We have also reproduced ImageNet results with this repo and released `args.yaml` / `summary.csv` / `model.pth.tar` in [moganet-in1k-weights](https://github.com/Westlake-AI/MogaNet/releases/tag/moganet-in1k-weights).
+The parameters in the trained model can be extracted by [code](extract_ckpt.py).

 Here is a notebook [demo](demo.ipynb) of MogaNet which run the steps to perform inference with MogaNet for image classification.